Flux159/cassie-odm/README.md

 Advanced Table Creation Options
 ----------
 There are a few queries that can be efficiently executed if you use on-disk sorting of columns when creating tables.
 Cassie allows you to specify options for creating tables when defining your schemas.
 See "Data Modeling Notes" for more information on efficient client queries.
-See [CQL Create Table documentation](http://www.datastax.com/documentation/cql/3.1/cql/cql_reference/create_table_r.html) for advanced options (Note that Compact Storage is not supported by Cassie).
 See [Using Clustering Order](http://www.datastax.com/documentation/cql/3.1/cql/cql_reference/refClstrOrdr.html) for Clustering Order option.
+Cassie only supports the clustering order option at the moment (adding all table properties is on the roadmap, you can modify them manually currently using CQL's ALTER TABLE command).

+See [CQL Create Table documentation](http://www.datastax.com/documentation/cql/3.1/cql/cql_reference/create_table_r.html) and [CQL Table Properties](http://www.datastax.com/documentation/cql/3.1/cql/cql_reference/tabProp.html) for all the advanced options.

 ```